jatofg/nawa/docs/environment.md

-You can access the GET, POST, and COOKIE variables through the `[]` operator of `connection.request.get`, `connection.request.post`, and `connection.request.env`, respectively.
+You can access the GET, POST, and COOKIE variables through the `[]` operator of `connection.request.get`, `connection.request.post`, and `connection.request.cookie`, respectively.
 If the variable exists more than once (which is possible), the operator will only access one definition (usually the first one).
 Example: